 Before we focus on logistics, let’s take a quick detour to your packaging.
-After all, over 1 in 2 e-commerce consumers (52%) in the UK and US said they want brands to create products with less packaging2.
+After all, over half of consumers (52%) in the UK and US said they want brands to create products with less packaging2.
 You may have even seen the “packaging shaming” trend on social media – customers posting pictures of their small deliveries arriving swamped in excessive and unnecessary boxes and layers of wrapping.

-The global logistics leader has a mission to achieve net-zero emissions by 2050, and as such has set a target to electrify 60% of its last-mile deliveries and have 80,000 e-vehicles on the road by 2030.
-Furthermore, in August 2021, DHL made aviation history by ordering 12 fully electric Alice eCargo planes from aircraft manufacturer Eviation5.
+Furthermore, in August 2021, the company made aviation history by ordering 12 fully electric Alice eCargo planes from aircraft manufacturer Eviation7.
 Who would have thought aviation could be so green?!

 Meanwhile, DHL Express has a GoGreen service – a carbon-neutral shipping option that helps customers calculate their transport-related emissions and then offset them through external climate protection projects.
 Those who use the service receive GoGreen stickers to place on their shipments – to show customers their participation – as well as an annual certificate stating the total amount of carbon dioxide they offset that year.

-A 2021 report from GBG found that 24% of UK businesses saw more than one in 10 orders fail to be delivered to customers at the first attempt7.
-Globally, missed deliveries are costing businesses billions of dollars a year – 68% of those surveyed said that failed and late deliveries are a “significant cost” to their operations – whilst the redelivery attempt(s) means more emissions.
+Multiple delivery attempts don't just lead to frustrated customers – they mean more carbon emissions for your business, too.
+A 2021 report from GBG found that 24% of UK businesses saw more than one in 10 orders fail to be delivered to customers at the first attempt9 , whilst globally, missed deliveries are costing businesses billions of dollars a year.

 Thankfully, there are some steps you can take to reduce your missed delivery rate: